jisotalo/ads-client/README.md

 ```

-# Enabling localhost support
+# Enabling localhost support on TwinCAT 3
-*NOTE: Only required for TwinCAT versions older than 4024.5.
+*NOTE: Only required for TwinCAT 3 versions older than 4024.5.
 Newer versions should have this already enabled.*

+***Note:** Probably not working for TwinCAT 2*

 If you want to connect to the local TwinCAT runtime (Node.js and the TwinCAT on the same computer - **as example setup 4**), the ADS router TCP loopback feature has to be enabled.
 Tested with TwinCAT 4022.27 and 4024.4.